ESCOMP/CTSM/doc/source/users_guide/setting-up-and-running-a-case/customizing-the-clm-configuration.rst

  User Namelist
 ===============

 ``CLM_NAMELIST_OPTS`` as described above allows you to set any extra namelist items you would like to appear in your namelist.
 However, it only allows you a single line to enter namelist items, and strings must be quoted with &apos; which is a bit awkward.
-If you have a long list of namelist items you want to set (such as a long list of history fields) a convenient way to do it is to add to the ``user_nl_clm`` that is created after the **cesm_setup** command runs.
+If you have a long list of namelist items you want to set (such as a long list of history fields) a convenient way to do it is to add to the ``user_nl_clm`` that is created after the **case.setup** command runs.
 The file needs to be in valid FORTRAN namelist format (with the exception that the namelist name &namelist and the end of namelist marker "/" are excluded".
-The **preview_namelist** or **$CASE.run** step will abort if there are syntax errors.
+The **preview_namelist** or **case.run** step will abort if there are syntax errors.
 All the variable names must be valid and the values must be valid for the datatype and any restrictions for valid values for that variable.
 Here's an example ``user_nl_clm`` namelist that sets a bunch of history file related items, to create output history files monthly, daily, every six and 1 hours.

 ----------------------------------
 Example: user_nl_clm namelist file